-cific challenges and improve overall performance.
+We explore additional strategies to address specific challenges and improve overall performance.

-Handling Limited Antecedents: Limiting the 421 422 number of antecedents can lead to split coreference chains.
-A common strategy in literary texts is 423 to link all matching proper nouns at the document 424 level, along with their derivatives.
-While previous 425 works have been using hand-crafted sets of aliases 426 427 to link proper mentions (Bamman et al., 2020), we leverage local mention-pairs scoring to perform 428 coreference resolution at the document scale.
-Let's 429 say that all local predictions involving mentions of 430 "Sir Ralph Brown" and "Raphael" are coreferent, 431 432 we propagate this decision to all mention-pairs at the global scale, bridging the gap between a men-433 tion and an antecedent that would otherwise be out 434 of the range of locally considered antecedents.
-435
+Handling Limited Antecedents: Limiting the number of considered antecedents can lead to split coreference chains.
+A common strategy in literary texts is to link all matching proper nouns at the document level, along with their derivatives.
+While previous works have been using hand-crafted sets of aliases to link proper mentions (Bamman et al., 2020), we leverage local mention-pairs scoring to perform coreference resolution at the document scale.
+Let's say that all local predictions involving mentions of "Sir Ralph Brown" and "Raphael" are coreferent, we propagate this decision to all mention-pairs at the global scale, bridging the gap between a mention and an antecedent that would otherwise be out of the range of locally considered antecedents.

-Leveraging Non-Coreference Predictions: While most mention-pair models focus on coreference links, the cross-entropy loss used during training involves that they are equally trained to predict non-coreference.
-We propose leveraging highconfidence non-coreference predictions to prevent later incorrect cluster merging.
-Mention-pairs containing a coordinating conjunction, such as "[Ralph] and [Mr. Delmare]", are a strong indication of non-coreference between these mentions, which can be used to prevent the merging of these entities at document level.
+Leveraging Non-Coreference Predictions: While most mention-pair models focus on positive coreference links, the cross-entropy loss used during training involves that they are equally trained to predict non-coreference.
+We propose leveraging high-confidence non-coreference predictions to prevent later incorrect cluster merging.
+Mention-pairs containing a coordinating conjunction, such as "[Ralph] and [Mr. Delmare]", are a strong indication of non-coreference between these two mentions, which can be used to prevent the merging of these two entities at document level.
 This approach is combined with an "easy-first" clustering strategy (Clark and Manning, 2016), which processes mentions in order of confidence rather than left-to-right, thus delaying harder decisions.

 The addition of these two strategies is refered to as the easy-first, global proper mentions coreference approach.
-This approach follows a hierarchical iterative process, where high-confidence local mention-pair predictions are resolved first, constraining subsequent decisions at the document level.
-This post-processing module is not trained.
+Its effectiveness is evaluated in subsequent experiments.